Deertrees Theatre: History

 Maturi and his Coventry Theatrical Community continued to use Emerson students for cast and technical crew and produced programs of comedies and musical comedies, including The Odd Couple, Mame, Cabaret, and Sweet Charity; at least the last three of which featured Cecilia Hart, then billed as Ceci Hart, in the roles of Agnes Gooch, Sally Bowles, and Charity Hope Valentine, respectively.
 However, once again failing attendance and increased expenses caused the theatre to close in 1971.

 After three years of being closed, a former student of Enrica Clay Dillon, Judith Ritter purchased the theatre.
 The 1975 season opened with a resident opera company performing Mozart's Così fan tutte - not coincidentally, the last opera Enrica Clay Dillon produced before her death - and for the next three years, the theatre rotated between theatrical and operatic programs with "Twilight Pop Concerts" held on Sundays.
 In 1977, the Maine Opera Association made Deertrees its official home.

 In 1979, Frank Best leased the theatre from the Ritters and formed the Deertrees Performing Arts Festival as a non-profit corporation.
 However, his plans for three productions by the Maine Opera Guild, a professional theatre company, and a series of concerts ranging from bluegrass to ragtime failed to materialize and the theatre closed.

 By the mid-1980s, the theatre had been abandoned and considered a relic from a bygone era.
 The town of Harrison foreclosed on the property and there was a consideration of burning the building as an exercise for the local fire department.
 Fortunately, a group of concerned citizens led by Dr. Al Mills and Sally MacAuslan undertook the rescue of the theatre and formed the Deertrees Foundation to restore the building and grounds.
 In 1990, the theatre once again opened.

 Mission and current operations

-The mission of Deertrees Theatre is to provide a diverse selection of quality cultural opportunities and to present entertainment of the highest professional standard at affordable prices and in a manner that upholds the illustrious tradition of this theatre.
+The mission of Deertrees Theatre is to offer a diverse range of cultural events and professional entertainment at affordable prices while maintaining the theatre's historical tradition.

-Deertrees Theatre is currently open each year from late June until early September and presents an eclectic mix of legitimate theatre, opera, music of all genres, comedy, and children's programs.
+Deertrees Theatre is currently open each year from late June until early September and presents a mix of legitimate theatre, opera, music of all genres, comedy, and children's programs.